BYLAWS OF THE UNITED STATES OF AMERICA TRANSACTIONAL ANALYSIS ASSOCIATION

 - Disseminating Transactional Analysis in North America or where invited within interested communities, including Academic, Educational, Organizational, Psychotherapy, Counseling, Coaching, and Faith-based.

-- Nurturing the use and theory of Transactional Analysis in the United States.
+- Nurturing the use and theory of Transactional Analysis in North America.

 - Providing learning, practicing, and growing opportunities for its members in the theory and practice of Transactional Analysis.